van-ibm/watsonworkspace-sdk/readme.md

 .then(message => ...)
 ```

-To handle GaphQL objects you can create an Javascript object as a field value with the format
+To handle GraphQL objects you can create a Javascript object as a field value with the format
 ```Javascript
 {
   name: 'theObjectName', fields:['field1', 'field2']